mckennapsean/dissertation/content/02-background.md

 development and software engineering, within the context of building data visualization systems.
-Specifically, agile methodologies are a popular choice for software engineering processes that have begun to combine engineering and creative approaches together.
+Specifically, agile methodologies are a popular choice for software engineering processes that have begun to combine engineering and creative approaches.
 In the next chapter, we will introduce the design activity framework as a way to bridge design activities with the decisions a visualization designer might make, supporting both an engineering and creative approach for data visualization design.